 My husband and I live very frugally due to having student loan debt along with other debts (auto, home repair, mortgage) and my husband is getting his undergrad degree while I work full-time.
-Since we do not have much money left over to save for vacations and the like we tend to put a lot of purchases (including bills) on our Discover Miles credit card and then timely pay the statement balance each month and cash in our Miles for travel expenses.
+Since we do not have much money left over to save for vacations and the like we tend to put a lot of purchases (including bills) on our Discover Miles airline travel credit card and then timely pay the statement balance each month and cash in our Miles for travel expenses.
 This has worked very well for us and we are hoping to have enough miles for a family trip to Florida next summer (or enough to pay for our gas if we choose to drive).
 My question is this: would we benefit from a different kind of card, maybe one that gives us a better percentage back on our purchases?
 Right now we get about 1 mile for $1 spent on most purchases but I always sign up for their special bonus miles when they’re available.
 We get 3 miles on every $1 spent on travel expenses but we don’t really travel except for maybe 1 or 2 small trips a year.
 I did notice that now Discover offers us the option to use our Miles toward just about anything, including cash back or paying the balance on the card but if we could benefit from a card where we get a better percentage on every day things like groceries, I would rather have that.
 I don’t really care about the APR on the card since I always pay the balance but I don’t want to pay a monthly or yearly fee.
 Any suggestions?
 Also, it doesn’t need to be Discover, that’s just what we have now; we also have a Visa Amazon card but hardly ever use it since we don’t buy many things on Amazon anymore.
 Thank you!

 There probably is a better card out there for your specific situation.
 I’m just not sure what that is.